sybilhoangRG/support.balsamiq.com/content/sales/userscounted.md

 *   **Wireframes for Confluence Server** and **Wireframes for Jira Server**:
     *   In these plugins we call users "editors."
     *   Licenses [purchased directly from Balsamiq](/sales/marketplace/#what-are-the-pros-and-cons-of-buying-from-balsamiq) do not need to match your Confluence Server or Jira Server user levels (you can, for example, register a 10-editor Wireframes for Confluence Server license on a 500-user Confluence installation).
     *   Each Wireframes for Confluence Server or Wireframes for Jira Server license is for one Confluence or Jira server instance.
-You will need to purchase a separate license for each Confluence or Jira server instance where users want to create and edit mockups.
+You will need to purchase a separate license for each Confluence or Jira server instance where users want to create and edit wireframes.
 However, the same license can be used in both a [production and staging](/sales/atlassianstagingproduction/) environment.
-    *   Only assigned, licensed editors can create and edit mockups, but all users in your Confluence or Jira server instance will be able to view mockups for free.
+    *   Only assigned, licensed editors can create and edit wireframes, but all users in your Confluence or Jira server instance will be able to view wireframes for free.
     *   An assigned editor is counted towards the editor limit, whether logged in to the application or not.
     *   Instructions on how to select plugin editors are here: [Wireframes for Confluence Server](https://docs.balsamiq.com/confluence/server/wireframes/admin-guide/#selecting-balsamiq-wireframes-editors) and [Wireframes for Jira Server](https://docs.balsamiq.com/jira/server/wireframes/admin-guide/#selecting-balsamiq-wireframes-editors).
 *   **Mockups 3 for Confluence Cloud** and **Mockups 3 for Jira Cloud**: